-During the first part of my Ph.D project, I used genetic data to elucidate population dynamics and connectivity between colonies of the IUCN listed Vulnerable Providence Petrel Pterodroma solandri, an oceanic seabird restricted to two breeding colonies off eastern Australia; Lord Howe Island and Phillip Island (adjacent to Norfolk Island).
-These two extant populations show different times of return to nesting sites (diurnal vs. nocturnal), which may influence gene flow between colonies.
-Quantifying whether this difference in behaviour reflected genetic difference was essential because a planned translocation event on Norfolk Island would potentially bring previously isolated populations back into contact, which may errode any genetic distinctiveness of the small colony established on Phillip Island (See Lombal et al. 2016 and Australian Wildlife Magazine – June 2017).
+During my Ph.D, I used genetic data to elucidate population dynamics and connectivity between colonies of the IUCN listed Vulnerable Providence Petrel Pterodroma solandri, an oceanic seabird restricted to two breeding colonies off eastern Australia; Lord Howe Island and Phillip Island (adjacent to Norfolk Island; see Lombal et al. 2016, Lombal et al. 2020 and Australian Wildlife Magazine – June 2017)

-The next part of my project involves utilization of DNA and stable isotopes to investigate genetic and foraging differentiation between colonies of Flesh-footed Shearwaters Ardenna carneipes, a migratory species nesting in the southwest Pacific, southern Australia and the Indian Ocean.
-There is preliminary evidence that eastern and western colonies migrate to different non-breeding areas.
-Lack of dispersal between these two group of colonies may have important implications for conservation management of this species as local declines cannot be offset by immigration.
-(See Lombal et al. 2017).
+Then I used mitochondrial/nuclear DNA markers and stable isotopes to investigate genetic and foraging differentiation between colonies of Flesh-footed Shearwaters Ardenna carneipes, a migratory seabird species nesting in the southwest Pacific, southern Australia and the Indian Ocean (see Lombal et al. 2017).

 During my previous research, I used molecular techniques to investigate genetic connectivity across the range of a North American leaf beetle Chrysomela aeneicollis at the University of Brussels (ULB; see Publication), and to conduct a phylogeny study of a green macroalgae occuring throughout Pacific and Indian Oceans (Halimeda sp.) at the Institute for Research and Development (IRD; see Report – French version) in New Caledonia.